Syria: NGOs file torture case against Russian Wagner fighters | DW | 15.03.2021

 They accuse the Kremlin of using Wagner fighters to evade accountability for human rights violations committed in Syria.

-Since 2014, rights groups and media reports have linked the private military group to separatist insurrection in eastern Ukraine, bolstering the conflict in Libya and the Central African Republic.
+Since 2014, rights groups and media reports have linked the private military group to separatist insurrection in eastern Ukraine, and bolstering conflicts in Libya and the Central African Republic.

-A Russian 59-year-old businessman Yevgeny Prigozhin is believed to finance the group.
+Russian businessman Yevgeny Prigozhin is believed to finance the group.
 The European Union and the United States previously imposed sanctions on Prigozhin over meddling in Libya's conflict and US elections.

 Rights groups have long slammed Russia for its involvement in the Syrian war, accusing the Kremlin of targeting civilians.